thomaskleiven/EC/README.txt

 Mean  : 2769
 Worst : 2955

-The statistical tests applied to the resulting dataset can be seen in the "ks.py" file.
-Numpy's normality test claims that my dataset is most likely not normally distributed, thus I chose the Kolmogorov-Smirnov statistic test in order to determine if there is any statistically significant difference betweeen the fitness results of the two EAs.
+The statistical tests applied to the final dataset can be seen in the "ks.py" file.
+Numpy's normality test claims that my dataset is most likely not normally distributed, thus I chose the Kolmogorov-Smirnov test in order to determine if there is any statistically significant difference betweeen the fitness results of the two EAs.

-The test concludes that the samples are likely drawn from the same distributions, i.e. there is no statistically significant difference in the two samples.
+The test concludes that our final datasets are likely drawn from the same distribution, i.e. there is no statistically significant difference in the two samples.

-I am not surprised that there is no statistically significant difference between the to EAs, mostly because we have been working together and we have basically implemented the same algorithm, i.e. currently we use the same cross-over-rate, mutation-rate, tournament selection,
+I believe that there is no significant difference because we have been working together and we have basically implemented the same algorithm, i.e. currently we use the same cross-over-rate, mutation-rate, tournament selection,